-Now you can enjoy the same French fried potato experience without all of the guilt!
-This homemade deep-fried French fry recipe creates just as crispy and delicious fries as you would get in the drive-thru without any mysterious ingredients and added fat.
-You can select an oil that suits your taste and diet and with just potatoes and salt as the only other ingredients, you know what you are eating.
+These homemade deep-fried French fries are as crispy and delicious as you would get in the drive-thru, and with none of the mysterious ingredients and enhancements.
+You can select an oil that suits your taste and diet, and with just potatoes and salt as the only other ingredients, you know what you are eating.

-A secret to crispy fries is first soaking the cut potatoes in water—this eliminates the sugars, allowing the outside to develop its signature crunch, and removes the starch so the potato pieces don't stick to each other.
-This recipe calls for a deep fryer and frying basket, but you can use a heavy-bottomed pot or Dutch oven and mesh strainer—just make sure to attach a deep-fry thermometer to the pot to keep track of the oil's temperature.
-Maintaining the right heat is crucial to achieving the perfect French fry.
+A secret to crispy fries is first soaking the cut potatoes in water—this eliminates the sugars, allowing the outside to develop its signature crunch, and removes the starch, so the potato pieces don't stick to each other.
+Make the fries in an electric deep fryer with a basket or use a heavy-bottomed pot or Dutch oven and mesh strainer—just make sure to attach a deep-fry thermometer to the pot to keep track of the oil's temperature.
+Maintaining the correct temperature is crucial to achieving the perfect French fry.

 - Oil for deep frying (such as peanut oil)